hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

 1. If you use VSCode, install the {{site.data.conrefs.composer_full}} VSCode plugin from the VSCode marketplace.

-2. If you want to run the Playground locally, install the `composer-playground` and `composer-playground-api` using the following two commands.
+2. If you want to run the Playground locally, install the `composer-playground` using the following command.

         npm install -g composer-playground
-        npm install -g composer-playground-api

 ## Step 2: Starting {{site.data.conrefs.hlf_full}}

-If you've [installed the {{site.data.conrefs.composer_full}} Playground locally](../getting-started/using-playground-locally.html) you'll need to close the containers by using the following scripts.
+If you've [installed the {{site.data.conrefs.composer_full}} Playground locally](../installing/using-playground-locally.html) you'll need to close the containers by using the following scripts.

 >_Please note: These commands will kill and remove all running containers, and should remove all previously created {{site.data.conrefs.hlf_full}} chaincode images._